travelerr/DataStructuresAndAlgorithms/Sorting.md

 ```

 ## Insertion Sorting

+ - Works well if data is almost sorted

+ - Works well for scenarios where new data is coming in real time.
+Due to the fact the full left half is sorted, when a new data point is added, only one loop is required to insert into correct location

 ![image](screenshots/insertion.png)

 ![image](screenshots/insertion-pseudocode.png)

- - Works well for scenarios where new data is coming in real time.
-Due to the fact the full left half is sorted, when a new data point is added, only one loop is required to insert into correct location

 ```
 function insertionSort(arr){